AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/getting-started/create-content-patterns.md

 # Create Content Patterns {#create-content-patterns}

->[!NOTE]
->
->Depending on the purchase date, your Marketo subscription may include either Marketo Predictive Content or Content`<sup>AI</sup>`.
-For those using Predictive Content, Marketo is enabling Content`<sup>AI</sup>` Analytics features until April 30, 2018.
-To keep these features beyond that date, please contact your Marketo Customer Success Manager to upgrade to Marketo Content`<sup>AI</sup>`.

 When you set content patterns, content is auto-discovered when a web visitor clicks on the HTML web page relevant to the content pattern.
 It's used to add HTML pages (blog posts, press releases, news articles) as content pieces to the All Content page.
 When auto-discovering is based on content patterns, it discovers and tracks HTML pages that are related to the defined URL pattern when a web visitor views or clicks a link to the page.
 This content piece (the URL, page name and meta data-including the image URL and description) is added to the All Content page to prepare predictive content.
-For auto-discovering other content, such as PDFs and embedded video, you need to [enable content discovery](enable-content-discovery.md).
+For auto-discovering other content, such as PDFs and embedded video, you need to [enable content discovery](/help/marketo/product-docs/predictive-content/getting-started/enable-content-discovery.md).

 1. Go to **Content Settings**.